MonirSoyaeeb/AI-Lab---03-Task/README.md

-This is our Python Lab Task 03.
+This is our Artificial Intelligence (Python) Lab Task 03.
 Week 03.

 N.B: The output of the code is in Output.txt